 Location.
-40° 2.431′ N, 84° 10.684′ W. Marker is near Troy, Ohio, in Miami County.
-Marker is on Old Staunton Road (County Route 256), on the left when traveling west.
+40° 0.768′ N, 84° 11.997′ W. Marker is near Troy, Ohio, in Miami County.
+Marker is on South Co Road (County Route 25A), on the left when traveling south.
+Marker is in front of the “red barn” at WACO Field.
 Touch for map.
-Marker is in Old Staunton Cemetery.
-Marker is at or near this postal address: 1620 Old Staunton Road, Troy OH 45373, United States of America.
+Marker is at or near this postal address: 1865 S Co Rd 25A, Troy OH 45373, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Rose Hill Cemetery 1849 (approx. 1.1 miles away); Engine Storage Location (approx. 1.2 miles away); Overfield Tavern (approx. 1.2 miles away); Dilts Warehouse Plant No. 1 (approx. 1.4 miles away); Troy's Public Square & Third Courthouse (approx. 1.4 miles away); Junior Girls Canteen 1943-1946 (approx. 1.4 miles away); Courthouses and Jail (approx. 1.4 miles away); Sheriff’s House and Jail (approx. 1.4 miles away).
+WACO Aircraft Company (a few steps from this marker); Miami and Erie Canal (approx. 0.3 miles away); Thomas Cemetery / Abraham Thomas (approx. 0.7 miles away); Junior Girls Canteen 1943-1946 (approx. 1.4 miles away); Dilts Warehouse Plant No. 1 (approx. 1.4 miles away); Troy Presbyterian ChurchWACO (approx. 1.8 miles away); Troy's Public Square & Third Courthouse (approx. 1.9 miles away).
 Touch for a list and map of all markers in Troy.

 Credits.
-This page was last revised on September 16, 2016.
-This page originally submitted on September 15, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 153 times since then and 17 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on September 15, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 11, 2019.
+It was originally submitted on July 5, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 72 times since then and 12 times this year.
+Last updated on July 7, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
+Photos: 1, 2, 3, 4, 5, 6. submitted on July 5, 2019, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.